xrdocs/multicast/_blogs/future-of-multicast.md

         - Allow the customer to optimize multicast trees and simplify operation with a controller

 ### Business Multicast VPN Future

+Majority of SP's will continue to deploy Rosen mVPN or mLDP with Segment Routing Unicast but Ingress Replication and Tree-SID could optimize replication by delivering more controller services.

+The transition to Ingress mVPN and Tree-SID mVPN will allow the optimization of mVPN deployment by reducing CapEX and OpEX.
+The replication flow will entirely change because the controller will be able to optimize traffic replication by selecting the replication nodes.
+Additionally, deployments such as P2MP RSVP-TE mVPN will shift to Tree-SID.

 **The following screenshot reflects to Business Multicast VPN Future**
 ![future of multicast business multicast vpn.jpg]({{site.baseurl}}/images/future of multicast business multicast vpn.jpg)